-The United Episcopal Church also holds dear traditional moral standards and is by its Constitution bound to uphold the sanctity of traditional marriage and of human life.
+The Bible also provides us with a pattern for our daily lives.
 Rather than follow the tyranny of moral relativism, the UECNA prefers to uphold a Biblical, Christian, pattern of morality as the best hope for a stable society and for the happiness of the individual.
 We take seriously the words of the Lord Jesus when He declared Himself to be 'the Way, the Truth, and the Life.'

-I invite you to explore our website, find out a little more about our church, and if you feel yourself moved to join us, see if there is a congregation near you, or contact the Archbishop's Office about the possibility of initiating new work in your area.
+I invite you to explore our website, find out a little more about our church, and if you feel yourself moved to join us, see if there is a congregation near you, or contact the Presiding Bishop's Office about the possibility of initiating new work in your area.

-Last I would like to add that I firmly believe that the best way for the Church to advance the Christian Faith is to abstain from ecclesiastic politics, and to devote all its energy to preaching the Gospel of Christ, and celebrating the sacraments od our Redemption.
-Our mission as the Church is to point always beyond ourselves and towards our Saviour who is "the way, the truth and the life.
+Last I would like to add that we firmly believe that the best way for the Church to advance the Christian Faith is to abstain from ecclesiastic politics, and to devote all our energy to preaching the Gospel of Christ, and celebrating the sacraments of our Redemption.
+Our mission as the Church is to point always beyond ourselves and towards our Saviour.

 +Peter D Robinson,